 If you’re past the recommended start time for binding, don’t worry.
 You can start wrapping at any time — even months after birth.
 Results won’t be as dramatic initially and several benefits will be lost, but in the case of this proactive treatment, it’s still better late than never.

 How difficult is it to wrap myself?

 It’s fairly simple and with practice, it will quickly become second nature.
 It’s best to have help the first time you are wrapped to verify proper usage and safety.
-During our binding session, I’ll wrap you once to demonstrate how it’s done.
-Then you will bind yourself with guidance until you feel confident in self-binding.
-Your partner can also observe and participate if you prefer continued binding assistance during your postpartum.
+Your postpartum doula or partner can also learn to wrap you if you prefer continued binding assistance during your postpartum.
 Once proficient in self-binding, it should only take about ten minutes.